nunocerdeiralopes/SEO-API/README.md

 ﻿# SEO App

-A simple app built with .NET Core and React to check the position of an Url for a given keywork in Google.
+A simple app built with .NET Core, React, HangFire, Highcharts and SQL Server to check the position of an Url for a given keywork in Google.
+You can also schedule a daily check for a given keyword, which can be visualized graphically.

 ## Prerequisites